JuliaGraphs/MultilayerGraphs.jl/docs/src/index.md

 - [`muxViz`](https://github.com/manlius/muxViz) implements functions to perform multilayer correlation analysis, multilayer centrality analysis, multilayer community structure detection, multilayer structural reducibility, multilayer motifs analysis and utilities to statically and dynamically visualise multilayer graphs;
 - [`multinet`](https://github.com/cran/multinet) implements functions to import, export, create and manipulate multilayer graphs, several state-of-the-art multiplex graph analysis algorithms for centrality measures, layer comparison, community detection and visualization;
 - [`mully`](https://github.com/frankkramer-lab/mully) implements functions to import, export, create, manipulate and merge multilayer graphs and utilities to visualise multilayer graphs in 2D and 3D;
-- [`multinets`](https://github.com/neylsoncrepalde/multinets) implements functions to import/export, create, manipulate multilayer graphs and utilities to visualise multilayer graphs.
+- [`multinets`](https://github.com/neylsoncrepalde/multinets) implements functions to import, export, create, manipulate multilayer graphs and utilities to visualise multilayer graphs.

 ### Python

 Here is a list of software packages for the creation, manipulation, analysis and visualisation of multilayer graphs implemented in the [Python language](https://www.python.org):

 - [`MultiNetX`](https://github.com/nkoub/multinetx) implements methods to create undirected networks with weighted or unweighted links, to analyse the spectral properties of adjacency or Laplacian matrices and to visualise multilayer graphs and dynamical processes by coloring the nodes and links accordingly;
-- [`PyMNet`](https://github.com/bolozna/Multilayer-networks-library) implements data structures for multilayer graphs and multiplex graphs, methods to import/export, create, manipulate multilayer graphs and for the rule-based generation and lazy-evaluation of coupling edges and utilities to visualise multilayer graphs.
+- [`PyMNet`](https://github.com/bolozna/Multilayer-networks-library) implements data structures for multilayer graphs and multiplex graphs, methods to import, export, create, manipulate multilayer graphs and for the rule-based generation and lazy-evaluation of coupling edges and utilities to visualise multilayer graphs.

 ### Julia